Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 Before any assessment or activity, ask learners to predict their performance.
 After receiving results, have them reflect on the accuracy of their predictions.
 A Year 4 teacher might say: 'Before we start the times tables test, write down how many you think you'll get right.'

-After marking, learners compare their predictions with actual scores.
-Those who predicted 15/20 but scored 8/20 begin recognising their overconfidence.
-Regular cycles help students notice patterns in their self-assessment accuracy.
+After marking, learners compare their predictions with their actual scores.
+A learner who predicted 15/20 but scored 8/20 can begin to recognise overconfidence.
+Regular cycles help learners notice patterns in their self-assessment accuracy.

-Learners identify confident and uncertain topics before tests.
-Post-assessment, analyse if predictions match performance (Dunlosky et al., 2013).
-This helps target learning gaps, improving understanding (Metcalfe, 2009; Kruger & Dunning, 1999).
+Before tests, learners identify topics they feel confident about and topics they feel unsure about.
+After the assessment, analyse whether their predictions matched their performance (Dunlosky et al., 2013).
+This helps teachers and learners target gaps in learning and improve understanding (Metcalfe, 2009; Kruger & Dunning, 1999).

 Replace immediate confidence ratings with delayed ones.
 Instead of asking 'How well do you understand photosynthesis?' straight after the lesson, wait until the next day or week.
 This delay reduces the influence of short-term familiarity on judgements.

-For secondary subjects, use delayed judgements of learning (JOLs) in starter activities.
-Ask learners on Monday to rate their poetry analysis understanding from last Wednesday.
-Compare these ratings with their assessment performance (Dunlosky & Metcalfe, 2009).
+In secondary subjects, use delayed judgements of learning (JOLs) as starter tasks.
+These are quick checks where learners judge what they still remember after a gap.
+On Monday, ask learners to rate how well they understand the poetry analysis from last Wednesday.
+Then compare these ratings with their assessment performance (Dunlosky & Metcalfe, 2009).

 Primary teachers can use this during weekly reviews.
 Every Friday, ask Year 6 learners to rate their confidence on the previous week's learning objectives before attempting related practise questions.